 It might seem like an overstatement, but I began to trust people.
 Slowly I stopped worrying about being ridiculed or shunned and instead opened myself up to connecting with others.
 I put my most genuine self forward and believed that those around me would accept me, and in return I also began to accept that it was okay if they didn’t.

-I began to live as my most true self and gosh…I’m so glad that I did.
+I began to live as my most true self and god…I’m so glad that I did.

 My anxiety is a part of me

-It’s been three years since my first panic attack and I’m happy to say I’m doing really well.
+It’s been four years since my first panic attack and I’m happy to say I’m doing really well.
 In truth, my life is the best it’s ever been.